 “The ceramic shop took the place of the corner grocery store where people could get together to talk.
 People who make ceramics, glass, and pottery are the givers of the world.
 They are a unique group.
 They enjoy making beautiful things for the people they love.
 If you've moved to a new area and you want to meet friends with a common interest, sign up for a ceramics, bead, pottery, or glass class.
 You will meet nice people wherever you go.”

 Today, Paragon Industries, L.P. is one of the largest electric kiln manufacturers in the world.
-The Paragon factory has grown from a garage workshop to a 50,000-square-foot plant in Mesquite, Texas, just outside Dallas.
+The Paragon factory has grown from a garage workshop to 72,000 square feet of manufacturing capacity in Mesquite, Texas, just outside Dallas.

 Paragon kilns can be found in dusty garage workshops, basements, hobby centers, and studios the world over.
-To date we have manufactured over 380,000 kilns.
+To date we have manufactured over 425,000 kilns.
+Frances Darby, who passed away in June, 2007, would be proud to know that her company is still growing.

 After over half a century, Paragon kilns have developed a loyal following.
 One kiln owner wrote, "Please keep building the best kilns in the world."
 30-year-old Paragon kilns that were given to grandchildren are still firing, and we regularly hear from people requesting a manual for kilns made during the 50's and 60's.